fromastwithlove/AiraloAssignment/README.md

 ## ✅ Project Implementation

 ### 1. Project Setup
-- [x] Created and configured Xcode project in Swift with iOS 16+ support.
+- [x] Created and configured Xcode project in Swift with iOS 17+ support.
 - [x] Repository hosted on GitHub: [https://github.com/fromastwithlove/AiraloAssignment](https://github.com/fromastwithlove/AiraloAssignment)
-- **NOTE:** The repository is currently private because the assets (icons) and API used in the project belong to Airalo.
+- **NOTE:** The repository is now public.
+All local assets originally provided by Airalo have been removed or replaced with open-source alternatives.

+> ⚠️ **Disclaimer**
+> This project uses the backend API provided by [Airalo](https://www.airalo.com/), which is publicly accessible.
+> The API and its data are the intellectual property of Airalo and are used here strictly for demonstration purposes as part of a technical assignment.
-> All rights are reserved by Airalo, and content may not be reproduced, downloaded,
+> All rights to the API and its content remain with Airalo.
-> disseminated, published, or transferred in any form or by any means, except with the prior
-> written permission of Airalo.
-> Copyright ©2024 Airalo.
+> © 2024 Airalo.
 All rights reserved.

 ### 2. API Integration
 - [x] Integrated with the provided Local eSIMs API using Postman reference.